 - Course-related discussions

-- Taking and/or submission of exam or quiz
+- Taking and/or submission of exam, quiz, or other assessment

 - Any other activity that is categorized as “academically related”

 Students wishing to officially withdraw from SDI should notify Student Services.
 The date of determination for official withdrawals will be the date the student initiates the withdrawal process.
 For quality improvement and reporting purposes, SDI may request information from the student regarding their decision to withdraw.